medusajs/medusa/docs/content/contribution-guidelines.md

 ### Base Branch

-When you make edit to an existing documentation page or fork the repository to make changes to the documentation, you have to create a new branch.
+When you make an edit to an existing documentation page or fork the repository to make changes to the documentation, you have to create a new branch.

 Documentation contributions always use `master` as the base branch.